MHenderson1988/line-of-sight-tool-python/README.md

 ![An example of the matplotlib output](img/example_output.png)

 The green line shows the path taken between the top point of the first and second locations.
 Below is the imposed elevation data which has been manipulated to the simulated curvature of the earth (shown by the orange arc).

+The plotted line which illustrates the line of sight will be coloured green if line of sight exists.
+If a disruption to the view is detected then the line will be coloured red.

 ## Current limitations
 Currently the application has the following limitations -